youwen5/web/README.md

 The site will be built in `dist/`.

+### Note about the font

+This site uses the [Valkyrie](https://mbtype.com/fonts/valkyrie/buy.html) typeface designed by Matthew Butterick, which, importantly, is _not_ a free font.
+I paid for this professional font and I am licensed to use it.
+However, I cannot distribute it with the source code.

+Therefore, `nix build` will _not_ fetch these font files, and the locally built artifacts will not contain them.
+(To build the actual site, I have a derivation that overrides and adds a line to copy the fonts over from a private GitHub repository.
+So we still have perfect reproducibility.)

 ## Luminite

 `luminite` is a Rust _library_ for writing static site generators centered around